openmfp/openmfp.org/documentation/extended-guide/backend-configuration/portal-context-provider.md

 # Adding portal context providers

-To provide additional data or configuration to integrated micro frontends, you can add a service that implements the `PortalContextProvider` interface.
+To provide additional data or configuration to integrated micro frontends via luigi context, you can add a service that implements the `PortalContextProvider` interface.

 ## PortalContextProvider Interface